uri-library-data-services/iassist-preview/content/blog/undata-un-common-database-and-un-comtrade.md

 draft = "false"
 +++
-I took a long look at **[UNData](http://data.un.org/ "UNdata")** the other day and came away thinking \"pretty; looks functional; how does it relate to other UN products, esp. the ones we\'re paying for\".
+I took a long look at **[UNData](http://data.un.org/ "UNdata")** the other day and came away thinking "pretty; looks functional; how does it relate to other UN products, esp. the ones we're paying for".
 I sent those questions to the feedback address and Mr. Zoltan Nagy responded with the following helpful information.
-Thought I\'d share in case others had the same questions\...
+Thought I'd share in case others had the same questions...

-I took a long look at **[UNData](http://data.un.org/ "UNdata")** the other day and came away thinking \"pretty; looks functional; how does it relate to other UN products, esp. the ones we\'re paying for\".
+I took a long look at **[UNData](http://data.un.org/ "UNdata")** the other day and came away thinking "pretty; looks functional; how does it relate to other UN products, esp. the ones we're paying for".
 I sent those questions to the feedback address and Mr. Zoltan Nagy responded with the following helpful information.
-Thought I\'d share in case others had the same questions\...
+Thought I'd share in case others had the same questions...

-\"UNdata is the United Nations Data Access System which gives access to current, relevant and reliable statistics for free.
+"UNdata is the United Nations Data Access System which gives access to current, relevant and reliable statistics for free.
 The service is provided by the United Nations to users of data around the world.
 It offers easy access to data compiled and produced by United Nations